DataDog/documentation/content/en/database_monitoring/agent_integration_overhead.md

 ## Overview

 Database Monitoring runs on top of the base Datadog Agent.
-By default, it's configured to perform optimally while ensuring minimal impact on your system.
-However, you have the flexibility to adjust settings like data collection frequency and query sampling to better suit your needs.
+By default, it’s configured with optimal performance settings to minimize impact on your system.
+However, you have the flexibility to adjust parameters like data collection frequency and query sampling to better suit your workloads.

-For most workloads, the Agent's resource usage remains minimal, accounting for less than one percent of query execution time and CPU usage on your database.
+The purpose of this page is to present the results of integration overhead tests conducted against databases with Datadog Database Monitoring enabled.

 ## Overhead testing results